201 North Tryon (Charlotte, North Carolina): History

 The building was developed by Trammel Crow Co. for the former NationsBank now Bank of America.
 After Interstate/Johnson Lane signed on as a tenant the bank agreed to give them naming rights which gave the tower the name IJL Financial Center.
 In the spring of 1998 260 Interstate/Johnson Lane employees moved into the building to occupy their new headquarters.
 The company had leased the first five floors for a total of 105,000 sqft.
 They moved from their previous headquarters at 121 West Trade, at that time called the Interstate Tower.
 Other original tenants of the building included MCI leasing 24,000 sqft, Carousel Capital with 6,000 sqft, law firm Smith Helms Mulliss & Moore leased 85,000 sqft, and Landcraft Properties occupying 2,700 sqft.
 The building had three restaurants The Capital Grill (opened in spring 1998), CoCo Pazzo (opened in the summer of 1998), and Leo's Delicatessen (opened in the spring of 1998) across 15,000 sqft.
 In November 1997 it was announced that Bank of America would occupy 350,000 sqft in the building.
 In December 1997 the first NationsBank employees moved into the building, the bank space had increased to 400,000 sqft.
-Additional employees moved in in the spring of 1998.
+Additional employees moved in during the spring of 1998.

 In October 1998 Wachovia purchased Interstate/Johnson Lane Inc. for $230 million.
 In February 2002 Wachovia announced it would lease five floors in the building for a total of 110000 sqft.
 On March 10, 2010, Fifth Third Bank announced that 201 North Tryon will be the North Carolina headquarters for the bank; renaming it to Fifth Third Center.
 Previously the building was known as IJL Financial Center.
 The signage on the building was replaced in May 2010.
 Fifth Third began to occupy the building in June 2010.
 They moved their 250 local employees into space that spanned three floors.
 At the time they moved into the space Bob James, bank president for North Carolina, said that they only had room for 10 additional employees.
 At that time there was an option to lease a fourth floor.
 Their previous Charlotte office was in University Research Park.
 The bank first entered the Charlotte market with their 2008 acquisition of First Charter Corp.
 First Charter had occupied a small amount of space in the building.